devlocker/devlocker.github.io/_posts/2015-09-29-profiling-rails-boot-time.md

-If you look at the [Discourse Gemfile](https://github.com/discourse/discourse/blob/master/Gemfile) you will see that very many of the Gem declarations tag on a `require: false`.
+If you look at the [Discourse Gemfile](https://github.com/discourse/discourse/blob/master/Gemfile) you will see that many of the Gem declarations tag on a `require: false`.
 That is what helps Discource to boot so quickly despite having 93 gem dependencies.

 ## Rails inheritance in lib/